bryanszendel/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+Semantic HTML is comprised of elements that have an obvious meaning to the computer and developer.
+The elements help the dev and computer understand how the page is layed out.
+For example, a `<section>` tag literally mean 'Section' to identify a specific section of code or a `<header>` or `<footer>` tag tell you what is the top of the page and the bottom of the page, respectively.
+These semantic elements help you understand the meaning and layout of the HTML on the page you're working with.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+`display: block` automatically has a line break built into it, so any following elements will be pushed down to the next row on the screen.
+The element with this property will fill its parent element unless set with a specific height/weight.

+`display: inline` does not have a line break and will sit wherever you place it within the element it is nested within.

 3. What are the 4 areas of the box model?

+Element, Padding, Border, Margin

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+`align-items: center` works on the cross axis.

 5. Explain why git is valuable to a team of developers.

+Git allows teams of developers to collaborate on the same projects.
+Its intention is to allow Version Control, which becomes particularly useful when several developers may be working on the same code.
+You don't want developers to keep overwriting each others' code back and forth forever.
+Git allows two devs to work on the same code and submit a Pull Request for review where one or the other's code may get deployed, or perhaps a combo of the two devs' work.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add your project manager as collaborator on Github.
+- [X] Add your project manager as collaborator on Github.
-- [ ] Clone your OWN version of the repository (Not Lambda's by mistake!).
+- [X] Clone your OWN version of the repository (Not Lambda's by mistake!).
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [X] Create a new branch: git checkout -b `<firstName-lastName>`.
 - [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
 - [ ] Push commits: git push origin `<firstName-lastName>`.